 Precise orbits of Sentinel-1 acquisitions are provided by ESA as independent products.
 These orbits have 5 cm accuracy in the along-track, across-track and vertical directions and are available 20 days after the acquisition.
+Orbits for SAOCOM are provided by CONAE and come with the product (OFFLINE_FAST) and are provided after 2 days, the accuracy is listed as 70 m.

-The processor can be supplied with a digital elevation model in any supported projection (latitude-longitude, UTM, Polar Stereographic, etc.).
+The IV processor can be supplied with a digital elevation model in any supported projection (latitude-longitude, UTM, Polar Stereographic, etc.).
 The DEM is projected into the SAR geometry by the interferometric processor.